Pedro4064/DownloadSongs/README.md

 ## [csvYoutube.py](csvYoutube.py)
 •The option to read a csv file with the song info, and download.
-•The csv file needs to have the folowing structure:<br/>
+•The csv file needs to have the folowing structure:

 |Song Name|Artist|Youtube URL|
 |---------|------|-----------|